-Accompanied by your Bon Appétit Culinary Center Chef, visit the classic open fish and produce market in Catania, learn hands-on how to make delicious cannolis from a Sicilian pastry master, then visit a winery on the hills of Mt.
-Etna for an enlightening wine tasting and cap off the day with lunch and a cooking demonstration at a famed local restaurant.
+Accompanied by your Bon Appétit Culinary Center Chef, visit the classic open fish and produce market in Catania, learn hands-on how to make delicious cannolis from a Sicilian pastry master and cap off the day with lunch and a cooking demonstration at a famed local restaurant.

 Meet your Bon Appétit Culinary Center Chef in the morning and begin your day with a drive from the pier through Giardini Naxos and on to seaside Catania.
 Sicilians are passionate about food, and there is no better place to experience that passion than Mercato del Pesce di Catania.
 This ancient street market is always a wonderful cacophony of exotic sights and sounds, with locals selling everything from blood oranges to cuttlefish.
 Watch tuna and swordfish being fabricated by the local fish mongers and sample aged sheep cheeses and cured meats.
 You'll stroll though the marketplace, with an orientation provided by the chef and an experienced culinary guide, purchasing ingredients for this afternoon's Sicilian cooking class.